-31 December 2020 31 December 2019
+31 December 31 December

+2020 2019

 Stock price at valuation 201.82 177.45

 Conversion ratio \$ 1.399 \$ 1.321

 Volatility rate 42.5% 42.5%

 Risk-free interest rate 0.1% 1.6%

 Expected dividend yield 0.0% 0.0%

 Risky yield 14.2% 18.5%

 Expected life 1-2 years 1-3 years

 The stock price at valuation is based on the Group's equity valuation upon arms-length transactions that occurred in 2021, 2020 and 2019, respectively.
 The conversion ratio is a calculation based on the stated conversion price of each instrument.
 The volatility rate is based on historical data from a peer group of public companies with an enterprise value between \$500 million and \$5 billion.
 The risk-free interest rate is based on U.S. treasury yields corresponding to the expected life input into the pricing model.
 The expected dividend yield is based on the Group's expectations for annual dividends and indicated stock price.
-The risky yield is calculated as of the instrument is equal to its face value.
+The risky yield is calculated as of the issuance date of the instruments such that the value of the instrument is equal to its face value.
 It is then adjusted as of each valuation date based on changes in market yields.
 The expected life is based on when the Group expects the loans to either reach maturity or be redeemed through conversion or redemption.